buildbot/buildbot/master/docs/manual/cfg-buildslaves.rst

 Spot instances
 ##############

-If you would prefer to use spot instances for running your builds, you can accomplisg that by passing in a True value to the ``spot_instance`` parameter to the EC2LatentBuildSlave constructor.
+If you would prefer to use spot instances for running your builds, you can accomplish that by passing in a True value to the ``spot_instance`` parameter to the EC2LatentBuildSlave constructor.
 Additionally, you may want to specify ``max_spot_price`` and ``price_multiplier`` in order to limit your builds' budget consumption. ::